Are you looking to improve your LinkedIn presence?

 Not everyone uses a cover photo or background image, but this is an opportunity for you to add something unique that sets you apart.

-Here's how PR Expert Janet Murray has created her profile with a professional headshot and background image featuring PR related material:
+Here's how Neil Patel has created his profile with a professional headshot and background image featuring the promotion of what his business does:

 Craft your headline